A Short History of McBackpack

 has continued to allow McBackpack to use church space for all these years.

 With the growth of the program, volunteers came from many churches and other organizations in Fort Collins.
-Thirty to forty volunteers showed up each week to pack and deliver.
+Thirty to forty volunteers showed up each week to pack

 In 2012, Gerry Lake asked ten volunteers to form the Board of Directors: Barbara Frye, Sharyl Haas, Cleon Kimberling, Dale Lake,